ebourg/jsign/README.md

 * The Azure Trusted Signing service has been integrated
 * The Oracle Cloud signing service has been integrated
 * Signing of NuGet packages has been implemented (contributed by Sebastian Stamm)
+* The intermediate certificates are downloaded if missing from the keystore or the certificate chain file
 * Jsign now checks if the certificate subject matches the app manifest publisher before signing APPX/MSIX packages
 * The `extract` command has been added to extract the signature from a signed file, in DER or PEM format
 * The `remove` command has been added to remove the signature from a signed file